Grades: 9-12 (Science, Chemistry and Biology)

 Space Requirement: Classroom with sink and ample counter space

 For each group: Two 250mL beakers, dechlorinated water prepared in Lesson One, a watch or timer, tape and a marker, stir stick, coffee filter

 For the Teacher: Small amount of chlorine bleach, beaker (at least 100mL), 100mL of dechlorinated water from one of the group’s dechlorination bottles, a coffee filter, a watch or timer

 Materials included in the kit that will be used:

-For each group: 4 total chlorine test strips, 3 free chlorine test strips, 3 ammonia test strips, square ammonia test vial, ammonia test colour card (to be shared), 2 plastic cups, empty 5mL vial, 5mL vial of ammonia solution
+For each group: 4 total chlorine test strips, 3 free chlorine test strips, 3 ammonia test strips, square ammonia test vial (or 3 disposable beakers if you have the new version of the ammonia test), ammonia test colour card/chart (to be shared), 2 plastic cups, empty 5mL vial, 5mL vial of ammonia solution

 For the Teacher: Pipette